-An Agreement to Purchase Burial Rights and Endowment Care contract shall be issued and signed by the District Manager at the time of purchase.
+An Agreement to Purchase Burial Rights and Endowment Care (Appendix D) contract shall be issued and signed by the District Manager at the time of purchase.
 The form shall include the name of the buyer, the Plot/Block/Lot location, and the fees.
 A fully completed and executed copy shall be given to the buyer.
-The District Manager is authorized and designated to sign the Certificate for Burial Right.
+The District Manager is authorized and designated to sign the Certificate for Burial Right (Appendix D).
 A fully executed copy will be provided to the purchaser.
-Executed Certificates will be presented to the Board of Trustees for ratification.
-The purchaser of Burial Rights must submit a completed Burial Rights Successor Affidavit which will include the purchaser's name and address and the name and address of the person designated to be interred in the plot.
-The purchaser may assign and designate successors in interest of the interment rights by completing a Succession of Ownership of Certificate of Burial Right form.
-If the form is not submitted to the District, rights of succession will be followed as stated in section 3.2.13.
-Owners of Burial
+The purchaser of Burial Rights must submit a completed Burial Rights Successor Affidavit (Appendix D) which will include the purchaser's name and address and the name and address of the person designated to be interred in the plot.
+The purchaser may assign and designate successors in interest of the interment rights by completing a Succession of Ownership of Certificate of Burial Right (Appendix D) form.
+If the form is not submitted to the District, rights of succession will be followed as stated in section 3.2.12.
+Owners of Burial Rights may release interest by submitting a signed and notarized Release of Interest in Plot (Appendix D)

-Rights may release interest by submitting a signed and notarized Release of Interest in Plot form.
+form.
 This form must designate either a transfer of interest back to the District or to a designated individual.